 The step is accepted if the total energy of the system decreases, and the maximum error between the predicted and final M is smaller than a nominal value.
 If the step is rejected, then the step size is reduced and the integration procedure is repeated.
 If the step is accepted, then the error between the predicted and final M is used to adjust the size of the next step.
 No fixed ratio between the previous and current time step is assumed.

-A fourth order Runge-Kutta solver is used to prime the predictor-corrector solver, and is used as a backup in case the predictor-corrector fails to find a valid step.
+A first order Euler step is used to prime the predictor-corrector solver.
+A fourth order Runge-Kutta solver is included in the code, and is used as a backup in case the predictor-corrector fails to find a valid step.
 The Runge-Kutta solver is not selectable as the primary solver at runtime, but may be so selected at compile time by defining the RUNGE_KUTTA_ODE macro.
 See the file app/mmsolve/grid.cc for all details of the integration procedure.